shreyas-girjapure/Salesforce/Triggers/TriggerConcepts.md

 ## What is order of execution ?
 In Salesforce, the order of execution for triggers follows a specific sequence.
 Here's an overview of the trigger order of execution:

+1. **System validation** : May perform following
+    1. System validation rules are checked, including field-level and object-level validations.
+    1. If Request if from UI , Layout specifiec validations are checked.
+    1. For requests from multiline item creation such as quote line items and opportunity line items, Salesforce runs custom validation rules.
+    1. For requests from other sources such as an Apex application or a SOAP API call, Salesforce validates only the foreign keys and restricted picklists.
+1. **Before Triggered Flows** : It executes record triggered before flows , in unspecified order.
 1. **Before Triggers**: These triggers fire before the record is saved to the database.
 The order of execution is as follows:
     1. System validation rules are checked, including field-level and object-level validations.
     1. Before triggers on the same object are executed in an unspecified order.